SAGE & J-1 Trainee Visa Eligibility

-- Very interested in ecological agriculture or sustainable food systems;
+- Keenly interested in ecological agriculture or sustainable food systems;

 - Eager for daily, rigorous, hands-on agricultural training;

-- Interviewed with MESA staff via Skype, or nominated by a MESA representative in your home country;
+- Interviewed by MESA staff via Zoom, or nominated/interviewed by a MESA representative in your home country;

-- Five years of work experience in agriculture -or- an academic degree or professional certificate from a post-secondary institution with at least one year of agricultural experience;
+- Five years of work experience in agriculture -or- an academic degree or professional certificate from a post-secondary institution with at least one year of agriculture experience;

-- Basic English to communicate on a day-to-day basis with the US Host;
+- Basic English to communicate with your U.S. Host;

 - Proof of economic and social ties to your home country;

 - Firm commitment to return home upon program completion.

 For the U.S. State Department’s detailed J1 visa eligibility criteria, please visit this page.

 To apply for the J-1 visa, you must assemble various documents, and schedule your in-person interview at the nearest U.S. Consulate or Embassy in your home country.